Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

      * Navigate to **Microsoft Graph** -> **Delegated Permissions** -> **OnlineMeetings** -> Select and add the **OnlineMeetings.ReadWrite** permission

 ### Zoom Setup via Zoom MarketPlace

-_**NOTE: The app must be made by the _zoom owner_ that has all the users added to their zoom account.**_
+The app must be made by the _zoom owner_ that has all the users added to their zoom account.

 **Creating a Zoom Application**

- Here we are creating a zoom app that will allow us to access their APIs as well as interact with users zoom accounts
+ Here we are creating a zoom app that will allow us to access their APIs as well as interact with users zoom accounts.

 1. Create an application in the [zoom marketplace](https://marketplace.zoom.us/).

 2. Pull open the dropdown that says Develop and click build app - select the OAuth for the app type

 3. Name it whatever you would like, make it an account-level app and do not publish to the Marketplace

 4. Now your app has been created.
 A few items to note here on the first page:
      * You will need the clientID and Client Secret Key to use as injectables in OC and to fill in the application config in ACA.
      * Then you will also need to fill out the redirect URL and whitelist URL with the url of the path to the your OpenContent plus the zoom endpoint name.